ogupte/trope/trope-api.md

 ```
 #### Parameters
 ##### definitionSetting
-This value can be an `object`, a `function`, a `string`, or another Trope.
+This value can be an `object`, a `function`, a `string`, another Trope, or an `Array` of other Tropes.
 There can be any number of these as arguments.

 As an `object`, it will be set as the `prototype` in the Trope definition.
 If more than one `object` is passed in, only the last one will be considered the prototype.
 The other `object` arguments will be combined into the trope definition.
 Use this leading `object` to pass in custom configurations to the trope (the same that would be passed into [`Trope.define()`](#module-define))